 Sakura Taisen, localized as "Sakura Wars", is a hybrid game series that combines both strategy RPG gameplay with dating sim style adventure segments.
 Originally developed in 1996 by Sega AM7 and Red Company for the Sega Saturn, Sakura Taisen became a monolithic franchise during the late 90s and early 2000s in Japan, spawning multiple spin-offs, sequels, prequels, adaptations into anime and manga as well as live theater and themed merchandise cafes.
 The series was produced by Oji Hiroi, famous for creating the Tengai Makyou franchise, featured character designs by manga artist Kousuke Fujishima and was the debut title for many now-famous voice talents.

-The Sakura Taisen series includes the following five mainline titles:
+The Sakura Taisen series includes the following six mainline titles:

 The following games are prequels and side-stories:

 Sakura Taisen's world is an alternative-historical rendition of the 1920s (or Japan's Taishou era), wherein most technology is powered by steam, from automobiles to personal computers.
 The games themselves center around several teams of soldiers who use steam-powered " Spirit Armor" suits to defeat invading demons.
 These teams are assigned to defend various major metropolitan areas (to date Tokyo, Paris and New York), and its all-girl cast (besides the male protagonist) lead double lives as famous performers, an homage to the Takarazuka Revue.

 So far three teams have starred in the series: